-Window draperies, valances and upholstery should be treated in a like manner to those in your home.
-Remember that they will be subjected to more sunlight than is usually normal and so should be given extra care and attention.
+Window draperies, valances, bedspread and upholstery should be treated in a like manner to those in your home.
+Remember that they will be subjected to more sunlight than is usually normal, so extra care and attention should be given.
 Never dry-clean your cushion covers, as this will result in the vinyl backing disintegrating.
 Use upholstery cleaner, which is sprayed on and vacuumed off when dry.
-The drapes should not be dry- cleaned either.
+The draperies should not be dry-cleaned either.
 They should be washed in warm water only, as hot water may damage the plastic glides.
-NOTE: CSA regulations prevent fabric blinds adjacent to flame sources i.e. gas cook tops.
+NOTE: Do Not Dry these items in your dryer as this may also cause damage.